GeterosisStudio/GeterosisStudioProjectManager/README.md

-!!!The project build is outdated, expect updates!!!
+!!!Project build is outdated, expect updates!!!

 Cross-platform project manager and framework for animated films, TV series and games.